usgo/gocongress/README.md

       1. `cp config/database.example.yml config/database.yml`
    1. `cp .env.example .env` (see Configuration below)
    1. If all is well, `bin/rake -T` should list rake tasks
+1. Run the App locally
+   1. Create a new admin user for yourself by editing `/script/admin_tasks/create_user.rb`
+   1. Change the email & password values to something of your liking
+   1. Run the script: `rails runner script/admin_tasks/create_user.rb`
+   1. Run the app: `rails server`
+   1. Open the app in your browser: `http://localhost:3000`
+   1. Make sure you can log in with your local user
+   1. Do some developing!
 1. Run the tests
    1. `bin/rails db:setup`
    1. `bin/rails db:test:prepare`